eliaahadi/simpleDbMeetup/projectreadme.md

+#To setup this repository from scratch, here are the steps below:

-in terminal:
+In your terminal:
 - yarn global add express-generator@4

-add express server in terminal
+Add express server in terminal :
 - express node-postgres-promises
 - cd node-postgres-promises
 - yarn install
 - yarn pg-promise@5 --save
 - yarn add bluebird@3 --save

+# Create queries file
-- create queries.js with these contents
+Create queries.js with these contents

 var promise = require('bluebird');